 The CMI is an intensive classical music camp focusing on chamber music performance.
-Students are assigned to work with a trio, quartet or quintet throughout the week.
+Students are assigned to work with a trio, quartet, or quintet throughout the week.
 Each group meets twice daily for coaching sessions with CMI artist faculty.
 The week culminates in a public concert featuring student ensembles.
-Twoguest artist ensembles are featured in performance during the session.
-Concerts by CMI Faculty, special presentations, reading sessions, workshops and a variety of fun activities round the week at the CMI.
+Guest artist ensembles are featured in performance during the session.
+Concerts by CMI faculty, special presentations, reading sessions, workshops and a variety of fun activities the week at the CMI.

 During camp, students:

 - Rehearse and perform under the guidance of artists and performers renowned for their experience in playing and teaching chamber music.

 - Experience a master class with special guest artists.

 - Choose elective course offerings designed to improve musicianship and musical knowledge such as composition, choral music, music technology, and mandolin ensemble (electives are subject to change year-to-year).

 - Enjoy evening recitals by professional chamber ensembles and recreational/social activities.
 Perform in an end-of-session Student Gala Concert held at the Nicholas Music Center.